-After the conference, if the student is placed in the DAEP, the campus behavior coordinator will write a placement order.
-A copy of the DAEP placement order will be sent to the student and the student's parent.
+After the conference if the student is placed in the DAEP, the Campus Behavior Coordinator will write a placement order.
+A copy of the placement order and all information required by Section 52.04 of the Family Code.

-Not later than the second business day after the conference, the board's designee will deliver to the juvenile court a copy of the placement order and all information required by Section 52.04 of the Family Code.
+Not later than the second business day after the conference, the Board's designee will deliver to the juvenile court a copy of the placement order and all information required by Section 52.04 of the Family Code.